craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    Resolution: In the Action column, select **EDIT**.

-1. Issue: Klemen Sic's account has two @ symbols in the User Principal Name.
+1. Issue: Klemen Sic’s account has two @ symbols in the User Principal Name.

    Resolution: In the Action column, select **EDIT**.

-1. Issue: Ngoc Bich Tran's account has spaces in the User Principal Name.
+1. Issue: Ngoc Bich Tran’s account has spaces in the User Principal Name.

    Resolution: In the Action column, select **EDIT**.

 1. Issue: Lara Raisic and Logan Boyle have the same email adrress.
-IdFix doesn't display Logan's account (it should – this is a bug in the tool).
+IdFix doesn't display Logan’s account (it should – this is a bug in the tool).

    Resolution: In the Update column, enter **larar@adatum.com**.
 In the Action column, select **EDIT**.